 Being the only museum in the district with an aim to amuse all the visitors, numerous illusions are placed throughout this early 1900s building.
 At Kobe Trick Art Museum, you can get photos of yourself almost being crushed by a Kobe Beefsteak, becoming the feed of marine life in the ocean, or even being captured in a wine glass by a demon!
 It is the perfect spot to take some photos to trick your friends and family (=゚ω゚)ノ.

-The fun of trick art starts from the outer wall of the museum.
-Understandably it is more exciting to check out the front of those arts but remember to pay attention to the rather ordinary statue of the two horses dragging the carriage of Neptune close to the entrance.
+Understandably, it is more exciting to check out the front of those arts, but remember to pay attention to the rather ordinary statue of the two horses dragging Neptune’s carriage close to the entrance.
 Not because they are two beautiful horses, but for some good luck to make your wishes come true after you pet their heads (^_-)-☆.

 Tips for good photos in the museum: